acollign/netrunner-wiki/Jinteki.net-Guide.md

 Cards capable of hosting other cards have both "Click to host from Grip" and "Host an installed card" abilities on them to account for Runner installs done via paid abilities (e.g., Clone Chip, Self-modifying Code, Personal Workshop, Street Peddler).
 Please communicate with your opponent when using the ability to host something that's already installed so they understand what is happening and why.

 ##### Ordering Simultaneous Effects
-At this time there is no way for players to choose the correct sequence of multiple effects that occur in the same window unless the cards have been altered to make them manually triggered.

-Some cards have been changed to alert the user with notifications when they become enabled so the user can resolve them in the order desired.
-Examples include: Leela Patel, Comet, Gang Sign, Team Sponsorship, and Turntable.
+At this time, the only simultaneous triggers that can be resolved in the order of the player's choice are those related to agenda scoring, agenda stealing, and "when your turn begins" effects.
+This framework will be extended to other parts of the engine over time.

 ### Gameplay Tips:
 * Be sure to check available resources, especially credits and MU, before trying to install